 Canada's Food Guide recommends limiting the consumption of highly processed foods.
-What is a processed food Are all processed foods the same?
-Is there a difference between one processed food and another Since 2009, there has been a tool, little known to the general public, which makes it possible to categorize foods according to the degree of their processing: the NOVA classification.VA.
+What is a processed food Are all processed foods equal Is there a difference between one processed food and another Since 2009, there has been a tool, little known to the general public, which allows you to categorize foods according to their degree of processing: the NOVA classification.VA.

 The NOVA classification

 The NOVA classification was developed by researchers affiliated with the Center for Epidemiological Research in Nutrition and Health at the University of São Paulo in Brazil.
-It classifies foods according to the degree, nature and usefulness of their processing rather than their botanical or animal origin as with traditional food groups (vegetables and fruits, grain products, milk and alternatives, meats and alternatives).
+It makes it possible to classify foods according to the degree, nature and usefulness of their transformation rather than according to their botanical or animal origin as with the traditional food groups (vegetables andfruits, grain products, milk and alternatives, meat and alternatives).
 The NOVA classification is divided into four categories.

 The four categories of the NOVA classification

-In their report, The United Nations Decade of Nutrition, the NOVA Food Classification and the Problem of Ultra-Processing, the researchers behind the classification define the nature of foods belonging to the four categories.s.
+In their report, The United Nations Nutrition Decade, the NOVA Food Classification and the Problem of Ultra-Processing, the researchers behind the classification define what foods fall into the four categories.s.

 Category 1 of the NOVA classification

 The first category includes unprocessed or minimally processed foods.
-Unprocessed foods include the edible parts of plants (seeds, roots, stems, leaves, fruits) and animals (eggs, milk, muscle, organ meats), fungi, algae and water.
-As for minimally processed foods, these are unprocessed foods modified by processes such as roasting, non-alcoholic fermentation, and grinding.
+Unprocessed foods include edible parts of plants (seeds, roots, stems, leaves, fruits) and animals (eggs, milk, muscles, organ meats), fungi, algae, and water.
+As for minimally processed foods, these are unprocessed foods modified by processes such as roasting, non-alcoholic fermentation and grinding.
 The purpose of these processes is to optimize the preservation of food or to make it edible.
-Examples of foods belonging to this first category are:
+Examples of foods that fall into this first category are: